Marta enters Olympic Games record books after scoring Brazil's opener against China

 Marta's career record

-Marta's latest outing for Brazil marked her 160th international appearance, and after scoring her 110th goal, she has extended her record as the highest-scoring male or female player in her country's history.
+Marta's latest outing for Brazil marked her 160th international appearance and, after scoring twice against China to take her total to 111 goals, she has extended her record as the highest-scoring male or female player in her country's history.

 The veteran forward is widely regarded as the finest female player of all-time, having been named FIFA World Player of the Year on six occasions, and has played for 10 different clubs across her illustrious career, including Umea IK, Santos and Rosengard.